7 Types of Digital Marketing Materials You Must Have

 1 – Prioritise the material type

-While we would recommend building/optimising your website as a first step, you may decide that social media is a huge traffic driver for your business.
+While we recommend building/optimising your website as a first step, you may decide that social media is a huge traffic driver for your business.

 Focus on only 2-3 materials at a time.
 Otherwise, creating everything together could become overwhelming (and expensive).